DannyR11/DiGital-BlackSmiths/Source Code/thutong/README.md

   - admin and instance settings stubs: Different Users
   - a renderer.php : To render UI
   - module.js : For Javascript module/subsystem
-2. It also contains activity completion on grade, grade book logic, backup and restore and adhoc/scheduled tasks
+2. It also contains
+  - activity completion on grade

-i) Replace all instances of THUTONG with your uppercase module name eg WIDGET There are about 3 of these.
+  - grade book logic
+  - backup and restore
+  - adhoc/scheduled tasks

 ### i) Coding Standard:
 Follows Moodle Coding Style and architecture style.